 k) - The law ‘Protected area’ will be enforced by the umpires.

 l) - Mobile phones are not allowed on the field of play and if a player has one and is seen using or it 'ringing' a 5 run penalty will be awarded to the opposing team.
 It is not acceptable to arrive on the field of play and hand it to the umpire to retain.

 m) – Discarded clothing/bottles or items that are hit by the ball on the field of play whilst the ball is in play will invoke a 5 run Penalty as in helmet rules to the non-offending team.

-n) It is the responsibility of both captains to ensure that a properly completed scoresheet is submitted to the CCA league secretary without delay after each match.
+n) It is the responsibility of both captains to ensure that a properly completed scoresheet is submitted to the CCA league secretary within 3 days after each match.

 o) All teams must submit their list of up to 20 players to CCA before the commencement of the season, and no other players may play for that team during the season, without special dispensation from CCA in exceptional circumstances.